Readings in Rabbinic Hebrew

 Reuben Alcalay, Milon ‘ivri-angli shalem/The Complete Hebrew-English Dictionary (Tel Aviv & Jerusalem: Massadah Publishing Co., 1965).
 Or one of its later revisions and/or reprints; the latest revised edition dates from 2000.

 a.
 Diligent attendance and preparation.
 Almost perfect attendance is an essential requirement for this course.
 Each class session builds upon the knowledge gained and skills acquired during previous meetings.
 Moreover, oral recitation and group study/discussion comprises practically the entirety of every class session.
-Weekly class meetings will combine oral recitation and English renderings of the exercises contained in Pérez Fernández with a more extensive selection of readings drawn from classical rabbinic sources (both halakhic and aggadic), the Qumranic 4QMMT, H. N. Bialik and Y. H. Ravnitsky’s Sefer ha-Aggadah, and Moses Gaster’s The Exempla of the Rabbis.
-Some of these latter readings may be keyed to the individual interests of the students.
+Weekly class meetings will combine oral recitation and English renderings of an extensive selection of readings drawn from classical rabbinic sources (both halakhic and aggadic), the Qumranic 4QMMT, H. N. Bialik and Y. H. Ravnitsky’s Sefer ha-Aggadah, and Moses Gaster’s The Exempla of the Rabbis.
+Some of these readings may be keyed to the individual interests of the students.
 The instructor’s assessment of one’s attendance, class preparation, oral recitation, and verbal contribution to class discussions constitutes 100% of the final course grade.

 b.
 Critical discussions.
 Almost every week during a portion of the class period students will orally expound and collectively discuss the content of at least one secondary article or essay that has been previously assigned by the instructor.
 Individual students may be asked to present and guide our discussions.
-The readings will come from Strack-Stemberger and the language articles listed below.
+The readings will come initially from Strack-Stemberger and then some language and culture articles and essays culled from the works listed below.
 The instructor’s evaluation of the student’s contributions to these assignments will be factored into the class preparation component of the final course grade.

 c.
 Each student is responsible for all lectures, class discussions, assignments, and announcements, whether or not he/she is present when they occur.